tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations.rst

 your fiscal administration requirements.

 .. note::
-   Odoo continuously adds new localizations and improves the existing packages.
+   CoquiAPPs continuously adds new localizations and improves the existing packages.

 Configuration
 -------------

-Odoo automatically installs the appropriate package for your company, according to the country selected at the creation of the database.
+CoquiAPPs automatically installs the appropriate package for your company, according to the country selected at the creation of the database.

 .. important::